tonigi/plumed2-automatic-gradients/src/curvature_autodiff/README.md

 > PLUMED2.
 CPC (submitted)

 ...and complements it.
-The other approach, automatic symbolic differentiation, is shown in the `curvature` module.
+The other approach, automatic symbolic differentiation, is shown in the `curvature_codegen` module.

 Note that the Stan Math library is included here as a git submodule.
 Make sure you have submodules enabled.
 The easiest way is